judsonlmoore/friendsofkyrgyzstan.org/_posts/2017-11-13-my-peace-corps-legacy.md

 Additionally, it was obvious that nearly everyone in Kyrgyzstan had a smartphone and was keeping in touch with the news and their friends via phone apps.
 Therefore, I came up with the idea that **we should provide phones and an online platform** to these journalists so that they could publish stories today, while they continue to progress toward building a radio station tomorrow.

-{% cloudinary {{ site.url }}/assets/images/2020/05/conference-community-media-kyrgyzstan-nov-2017-group-photo.jpg alt="Participants of community media conference in Bishkek in November 2017." caption="Participants of community media conference in Bishkek in November 2017." %}
+{% cloudinary /assets/images/2020/05/conference-community-media-kyrgyzstan-nov-2017-group-photo.jpg alt="Participants of community media conference in Bishkek in November 2017." caption="Participants of community media conference in Bishkek in November 2017." %}

 [kyrgyzmedia.kg](https://kyrgyzmedia.kg/) was born in 2013 and now reaches **more than 120,000 readers** each year all around the world.
 A remarkable achievement for these journalists who all come from rural parts of Kyrgyzstan!